 It has been three weeks since my last blog post and I can’t help but feel guilty.
 Despite the best intentions, sometimes life can get in the way.
 I am writing this as I am sure I am not the only one who has competing priorities and feels like they can’t succeed in them all.

 I am sure I am not the only one that feels like they can’t fit everything into a day, without sacrificing something else.
-Whilst everyone has different priorities in life, there is no double that we struggle to succeed in them all.

-I feel inspired by the amazing women and men that can achieve so much and intrigued as to what people do to uphold a healthy work life balance.
+I feel inspired by the amazing women and men that can achieve so much and intrigued as to what people do to uphold a healthy work-life balance.